atata-framework/atata.io/tutorials/verification-of-validation-messages/index.md

 First of all, it inherits `AssociatedControlList` - special control list class that provides a basic functionality to get associated/dependent control to another control.
 So our class represents the list of associated controls of `ValidationMessage<TOwner>` type.

-In `CreateAssociatedControl` method it creates scope locator for validation message.
+In `CreateAssociatedControl` method it creates a scope locator for validation message.
 Scope locator will first search the bound control, for example `<input>` of First Name, and then will look in HTML document for validation message control, relatively to bound control, that matches the XPath that we defined for `ValidationMessage<TOwner>`.